Attractor-driven matter: Two-dimensional ABPs and motility-induced phase separation (MIPS)

 \section{Two-dimensional ABPs and motility-induced phase separation (MIPS)}

-Similar to the one-dimensional ABP-like motion described in Appendix~\ref{ABPAOUP}, we can also deterministically generate a two-dimensional ABP-like trajectory for an active particle that is driven by the scaled Lorenz system.
+Similar to the one-dimensional ABP-like motion described in Appendix~\ref{ABPAOUP}, we can also deterministically generate a two-dimensional ABP-like trajectory for a Lorenz-attractor-driven particle.
 We use the same scaled Lorenz system as in Appendix~\ref{ABPAOUP} and the same Gaussian distribution for the rotational diffusion.
 Implementing them with the following equation for two-dimensional particle velocity

 we obtain a two-dimensional ABP-like trajectory as shown in Fig.~\ref{Fig: 2D ABP}.
 In conventional active matter, ABPs have been shown to undergo MIPS~\cite{doi:10.1146/annurev-conmatphys-031214-014710}.
-By exploring a large collection of two-dimensional ABP-like particles considered here, with added repulsive harmonic interactions as described in Sec.~\ref{sec: motile clusters} of the main text, we also obtain MIPS-like emergent behavior as shown in Fig.~\ref{Fig: 2D ABPmany} and Supplemental Video S4.
+By exploring a large collection of two-dimensional ABP-like particles considered here, with added repulsive harmonic interactions as described in Appendix~\ref{sec: motile clusters}, we also obtain MIPS-like emergent behavior as shown in Fig.~\ref{Fig: 2D ABPmany}.